This is Part 1 in the series… here is SaaS Marketing Plan: 100 Places to Promote Your App (Part 2) if you want to jump ahead.

 Rishi Shah has a post from 2009 (updated in 2011) with some other places to promote your App as well as some context on what worked for him… definitely check that out.

 Below are are some basic listing sites, and some places you might not have thought about.
 Or, if you have a LinkedIn or CrunchBase profile, consider whether it is used to its fullest.

 Still need more?
 Here’s 50+ MORE Places to Promote and Distribute your SaaS or Web App in Part 2 of this series.

 My Awesome Disclaimer

 There are only a few of these sites that I am really familiar with, and even then I’m just giving you the links, not vouching for them.
 Use them at your own risk and read their Terms of Service & Privacy policies really well (probably always a good idea).

 There are a few links above that are affiliate links… meaning if you give them money for something – a listing, a book, etc. – I’ll get a cut.
 But all that means is that I am more confident in their abilities or the content of the book, program, etc. as I would never promote for a fee anything I don’t believe in.
 Still, you should do your homework and make your decisions based on your own due diligence.
 Cool?

 Also, you should have an affiliate program so people will promote your stuff for you without you knowing!
 See my interview with Jack Born about Affiliate Marketing for SaaS & Web Apps for more info.

 Let’s Build your SaaS Marketing Plan

-For immediate consultation and advice on driving traffic to your site or your overall marketing plan, schedule at least a 15-minute meeting with me via Clarity.
+For immediate consultation and advice on driving traffic to your site or your overall marketing plan, schedule a 60-minute meeting with me via Clarity.
 If you feel a more involved engagement is required for me to help you, email me with the specifics of your situation (as much detail as you’re comfortable giving) and we’ll setup a meeting to work through the particulars.